 Relationship Between Pain and Pleasure

 There’s a great book written by Mark Manson called Everything is F*cked: A Book About Hope, which I highly recommend.
 In this book, he talks about the concepts of “thinking brain” and “feeling brain.”
-It’s not that difficult to imagine what the author means, but if you read the book, you’ll get a good insight into the intricate ways these two sides of our mind work.
+It’s not that difficult to imagine what the author means, but if you read the book, you’ll get a good insight into the intricate ways these two sides of our minds work.

 Because nature designed our bodies to run away from pain and seek pleasure always, it’s challenging to look at the lists above and approach them from an emotional perspective.
 That’s because if your “thinking brain” naturally looks at the pros in the list, while your “feeling brain” only looks at the cons.